toutjavascript/Fooocus-Log-Viewer/README.md

 ## Update log

+1.1.0 New Year Release
+- Next/Previous button to navigate between images history on zoom page
+- Download Image button
+- A very simple "Metadatas: copy to Clipboard" button.
+Paste the datas in Generate Textarea to get the same image.

 1.0.0 Initial public release
 - Inline Fooocus UI one click integration

-Next 1.0.x will be a more advanced version with :
+Next 1.x will be a more advanced version with :

 - Better UI integration in Fooocus UI (work on CSS to optimize size and position)
-- Bouton Next/Previous to navigate between images history on zoom page
-- Download Image button
 - Download Image button with metadata EXIF prompt auto added
+- Download alls images of a batch in one click
+- Check only dates with works in outputs directory

 Please share your ideas here by opening discussion.